therohitpatwa/Linux/03-user-management/README.md

 ### there is no way to restore password of user.

 ## SSH Client
-- **there is process called sshd running on the linux server this process allow a user  to the login at your machine on linux server it listen continuously to incomming ssh connection on port 22.
+- **there is process called sshd running on the linux server this process allow a user  to the login at your machine on linux server it listen continuously to incomming ssh connection on port         22.**
-- **you have to install SSH Client it comes with a package ssh.
+- **for login into your machine you have to install SSH Client it comes with a package ssh.**
+- **run command on host machine -- ssh user@HOST-IP**